Thickness profiles of giant soap films: Theoretical description of the soap films during their generation

 All the results discussed above help describing the physics of the initial film evolution during the motors motion.
 In Fig. \ref{Fig:results_resolution} (f), we have represented the thickness profile of the whole central film (the initial film and the film extracted at the bottom at longer times).
-The transition leads to a non-physical discontinuous film thickness, due to the fact that the initial film thickness has been chosen at the measured value, and the extracted film thickness is imposed by the dynamics.
+The transition leads to a non-physical discontinuous film thickness, due to the fact that the initial film thickness and the extracted film thickness are governed by independent assumptions.
 As the tension gradient is governed by the film thickness, the thickness discontinuity leads to the slope discontinuity observed in Fig. \ref{Fig:results_resolution} (a) (extension).
-The model leads to compression at the bottom of the film, and to a tension lower than the equilibrium one.
+Finally, the model leads to compression at the bottom of the film, and to a tension lower than the equilibrium one.
 This corresponds to a tendency of the system to extract film at the top at high tension, and to absorb some film at the bottom meniscus, where the film tension is lower.
 Such film absorption is difficult to evidence experimentally, and could be associated with the marginal regeneration observed at the bottom of vertical soap films \citep{gros2021marginal}.
 However, the extraction velocity has been set to zero in that case in order to keep the model simple.